 All through the ages, peoples' actions have left an imprint on the land.
-It's true, not everything we do leaves traces that would be preserved for very long to be discovered by curious investigators in the future.
-If we just take a walk through the woods, it would leave no trace-unless we and our friends and family walked the same route often enough to create a wellworn trail, and occasionally dropped a lost button or pocket knife along the way.
-(Using modern remotesensing technologies and aerial photography, archeologists can "see" remnants of ancient and medieval footpaths that still mark the landscape in some parts of the world!)
+While not everything we do leaves traces that would be preserved for very long to be discovered by curious investigators in the future, technology keeps improving archeologists' chances.
+If we just take a walk through the woods, it would leave no trace.
+But suppose we and our friends and families walked the same route often enough to create a well-worn trail, and occasionally dropped a lost button or pocket knife along the way.
+Using modern remotesensing technologies and aerial photography, archeologists can "see" remnants of ancient and medieval footpaths that still mark the landscape in some parts of the world.